-Just to make sure you’re aware before reading, I’m not sure if this is how it works at every single Benefit Cosmetics interview, but this is what happened when I applied to work for them.
+Just to make sure you’re aware before reading, I’m not sure if this is how it works at every single Benefit Cosmetics interview (see Glassdoor for information like that), but this is what happened when I applied to work for them.
 So, it’s What to Expect from a Benefit Cosmetics Interview.
 SPOILER ALERT, I didn’t get the job in the end, but you will soon find out that I’m perfectly happy with that.
 I am not wanting to slate the company, they are very popular and seem to have great staff, it just definitely wasn’t for me and I’m not a huge fan of the products anyway.
 So, this is a little guide to the interview process/heads up for anyone thinking of applying, or that already have.

 Step 1: The online application